cahayazulkafli/dotfiles/README.md

 # Important things to do after cloning this repository!

-Don't forget to chmod +x all shell scripts that is in this repository.
+Don't forget to (without sudo) chmod +x all shell scripts that is in this repository.
 Failure to do so will make your desktop unusable.

 Audit files thoroughly and edit as you see fit.

 To change keybindings to your liking, edit the ~/.config/sxhkd/sxhkdrc file.

-To change application window placement, edit the ~/.config/bspwm/bspwmrc file.
+To change automatic application window placement per workspaces, edit the ~/.config/bspwm/bspwmrc file.

 You need to edit the rofi shell scripts if you're running different init systems than systemd. (systemctl reboot, systemctl suspend, etc.)

 # Preview of my configuration
 Link: https://imgur.com/a/jO3sRLi

+#
+Modify all these configurations to your heart's liking!